pelithne/AKS_Baseline_Deepdive/02-ip-planning.md

 ![Screenshot](images/aks-baseline_network_ip_planning.jpg)

-> **_!
-Note:_**
+> [!Note]
-IP planning is a crucial step that requires careful consideration of the number and size of subnets for your current solution, as well as the potential for future expansion.
+> IP planning is a crucial step that requires careful consideration of the number and size of subnets for your current solution, as well as the potential for future expansion.
 You should avoid using excessively large IP ranges, and instead be economical with IP and allocate only what you need for the present and the future.

 Each subnet in AKS baseline has a specific purpose and configuration, further information can be found below.